Rugby union in Finland: History

 Finland was the last of the major Nordic countries to take up rugby.
 Both Denmark and Sweden started playing rugby in the 20th century, and more recently Norway in the 1980s and 1990s.
-Neighbouring Russia and to a lesser extent Estonia started playing within the Soviet Era, during the 1950s and 60s.
+Neighbouring Russia and to a lesser extent Estonia started playing in the Soviet Era, during the 1950s and '60s.

-Finnish rugby started to grow during the 1990s, and early 21st century.
+Finnish rugby started to grow during the 1990s and the early 21st century.
 There are now 692 players registered with the SRL.